shwezhu/shwezhu.github.io/content/post/golang/basics/006-interfaces.md

  - golang
 ---

-## 1. An Interesting Question
+## 1. An interesting question

-I found an [interesting question](https://stackoverflow.com/questions/37851500/how-to-copy-an-interface-value-in-go/37851764#37851764) on stackoverflow, and find that interface in golang is different from other languages, I'll show you.
-This is the backgroud code:
+I found an [interesting question](https://stackoverflow.com/questions/37851500/how-to-copy-an-interface-value-in-go/37851764#37851764) on stackoverflow, this is the code:

 ```go
 type User interface {